remzh/OpenTrivia/README.md

 Welcome to Open Trivia!

 ## Deprecation Notice
-OpenTrivia will be superseded by a new trivia platform.
+OpenTrivia has been superseded by [Trivione](https://github.com/remzh/trivione), which is based on this codebase.
 This repository will no longer receive any updates.

 ----------------